dedenbangkit/bpjs-vclaim/README.md

 # VCLAIM BPJS

-I made this for my in-laws, he need an easy access for his personal development needs, but written in C++ (OMG).
-Since there is no clear documentation from him about this BPJS VClaim, I looked for anything related to this service modules on github.
-Then I found [morizbebenk/flask-bpjs](https://github.com/morizbebenk/flask-bpjs), a webservice used to handle the decryption process of data response from bridging BPJS VClaim v2.0 (Encrypted Version).
-This is the simple CLI version of it! most of the lines are removed.
+I made this for my Father in-law personal development needs! but he wrote C++ (OMG).
+Since he has no clear documentation about this BPJS V-Claim, I looked for anything related to these service modules on Github.
+I thought bash script can solve this, but it seems it's not that easy to get it.
+Then I found [morizbebenk/flask-bpjs](https://github.com/morizbebenk/flask-bpjs), a web service used to handle the decryption process of data response from bridging **BPJS VClaim v2.0** (Encrypted Version).

+This is the simple CLI version of it!
+Most of the lines are removed.
 Plus, the Docker version!

 ## Environment Setup